CHARLTON SOCIETY SAVE OUR VILLAGE ACTION PLAN: SATURDAY 15TH FEBRUARY 2020

-Thank you to all who attended our last meeting to discuss the Charlton Society’s activity regarding the Village Action Plan.
+Thank you to all who attended our last meeting before lockdown to discuss the Charlton Society’s activity regarding the Save Our Village Action Plan (SOVAP).
 The meeting was very well attended, including all Councillors, and lots of interesting discussions had.
 The majority of the discussions focused on:

 - Traffic calming and road signage